xnvme/xnvme/docs/getting_started/index.rst

 revisit only in case you find **xNVMe**, or the system you are running on, to be misbehaving.

-If you have read through, and still have questions, then please raise an issue_, start an asynchronous discussion_, or go to Discord_ for synchronous interaction.
+If you have read through, and still have questions, then please raise an :xref-github-xnvme-issues:`issue<>`, start an asynchronous :xref-github-xnvme-discussions:`discussions<>`, or go to :xref-discord-xnvme:`Discord<>` for synchronous interaction.

 The task of getting started with **xNVMe** will take you through :ref:`sec-gs-building` with a companion section on :ref:`sec-building-toolchain`